Hopes Peaks 79th class, who were all lucky enough to be chosen to board the Radiant Sapphire.

 - Smart People Play Chess: Subverted.
 She's a complete chess master, but her taciturn skills seem to stop outside of the chessboard.

 - Split Personality: A very Danganronpa-take on this trope.
-Shyna, her alternate personality, considers herself a 'Servant of the Queen', and Word of God dictates that she comes out during times of extreme stress to serve Yukimura's duties as her loyal servant.
+Shyna, her alternate personality, considers herself a 'Servant of the Queen', and her player dictates that she comes out during times of extreme stress to serve Yukimura's duties as her loyal servant.

 Ultimate Graffiti Artist